Kang Kang and Lan Lan

-Kang Kang (康康; 1970 - June 30, 1980) was a male giant panda born in China in 1970.
-Along with Lan Lan, they were the first pair of giant pandas at the Ueno Zoo, gifted to Japan by China after the normalization of relations between the two countries.
+Kang Kang (康康 (Kāng kāng); 1970 - June 30, 1980) and Lan Lan (兰兰 (Lán lán); 1969 - September 4, 1979) were two giant pandas born in China.
+They were the first pair of giant pandas to live at Ueno Zoo in Tokyo, gifted to Japan by China after the normalization of relations between the two countries.

 Kang Kang and Lan Lan caused an immediate sensation when they arrived in Japan.
 Subsequently, a so-called "panda boom" occurred in the country.
-In 1974, this pair of giant pandas attracted 7.64 million visitors.
+In 1974, the two pandas attracted 7.64 million visitors.

-Kang Kang and Lan Lan failed to give birth to babies.
+Kang Kang and Lan Lan failed to produce any cubs.
 In January 1980, another female giant panda, Huan Huan, came to Japan from China to be Kang Kang's second "bride".
-However, he died suddenly of a summer cold on June 30th after just six months.
+However, Kang Kang died suddenly of a summer cold on June 30 after six months.
+In September 1979, ten-year-old Lan Lan died of acute renal insufficiency complicated by uremia, and the fetus was found in its belly during the autopsy.